webdevops/clitools/Documentation/INSTALL.md

 make all
 ```

+### Details about the Makefile
 If you take a look into the `Makefile`, you will see which tasks have been executed.
 The steps are:

 1. Execute composer command
 2. Start main build script
 3. Copy the previously built phar file to `/usr/local/bin`, so that you can execute clitools just by typing ct.

+*Note*: If you're compiling clitools in OSX the easiest thing is to install requirements with homebrew: `brew install coreutils g-sed homebrew/php/box`